 - Diminished lung capacity.
-Chronic alcohol abuse leads to changes in lung function, including a decline in total lung capacity, residual volume, and what’s known as forced vital capacity – the amount of air that you can force out of your lungs after taking the deepest breath you can.
+Chronic alcohol abuse leads to changes in lung function, including a decline in total lung capacity, residual volume and what is known as forced vital capacity – the amount of air that you can force out of your lungs after taking the deepest breath you can.

 Manage Your Drinking to Manage Your COPD

-Drinking moderately is always good advice, but if you live with COPD, it becomes a very important rule.
+Drinking moderately is always good advice, but if you live with COPD it becomes an even more important rule.
 The studies mentioned above explain what can happen when you overindulge, but limiting the amount you drink allows you to:

 Get the Most out of Your Medication

 Alcohol can interfere with many medications, especially glucocorticoids and antibiotics.
-If you’re taking medication to manage your COPD, even a moderate amount of alcohol can reduce its effectiveness.
+If you are taking medication to manage your COPD, even a moderate amount of alcohol can reduce its effectiveness.
 But alcohol can also increase the power of certain medications, which may endanger your lungs.